Pringle Kennedy

-Pringle Kennedy has observed (Arabian Society at the Time of Muhammad, pp. 8–10, 18-21): "Muhammad was, to use a striking expression, the man of the hour."
+Pringle Kennedy observed in Arabian Society at the Time of Muhammad (pp. 8–10, 18-21): "Muhammad was, to use a striking expression, the man of the hour."

-In 1908, the young Bengali revolutionary, Khudiram Bose, an 18-year-old, was hanged for throwing a bomb at the carriage of Pringle Kennedy and killing his wife and daughter, Grace Kennedy.
+In 1908, 18-year-old Bengali revolutionary Khudiram Bose, was hanged for throwing a bomb at the carriage of Pringle Kennedy and killing his wife and daughter, Grace Kennedy.
+Bose and his companion Prafulla Chaki had intended to assassinate a British judge, Presidency Magistrate Douglas Hollinshead Kingsford.
+However, Kingsford was seated in a different carriage.

+Prafulla fatally shot himself before he could be arrested arrest.
+Khudiram was arrested, tried for the murder of the two women and sentenced to death.
+He was one of the first Indian revolutionaries in Bengal to be executed by the British.

 Pringle Kennedy died on 16 February 1925.